ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/monday/cluster.md

 ![cluster diagram](cluster_diagram.png)

 The basic architecture of a compute cluster consists of a "head node", which is the computer from which a user submits jobs to run, and "compute nodes", which are a large number of computers on which the jobs can be run.
 It is also possible to log into a compute node and run jobs directly from there. **Never run a job directly on the head node!** However, that being said, we will be logging into a server that isn't the head node in order to run our jobs.
-This server (ganesh.genomecenter.ucdavis.edu) is owned by the Bioinformatics Core and can be used to run jobs on the cluster and can also be used to run jobs directly on it.
+This server (tadpole.genomecenter.ucdavis.edu) is owned by the Bioinformatics Core and can be used to run jobs on the cluster and can also be used to run jobs directly on it.

 ---

 **2\.** Now, let's look at the commands.
-First, log into ganesh (ganesh.genomecenter.ucdavis.edu).
+First, log into tadpole (tadpole.genomecenter.ucdavis.edu).
 The main command we will be using is 'sbatch', but you should also know about the command 'srun'. 'srun' is used to run a single command on a compute node or to log into a compute node directly.
 Take a look at the options to srun:

     srun --help